floesche/neuView/docs/user-guide.md

 A: Use `pixi run neuview fill-queue --all` to create queue entries for all neuron types, then process them with `pixi run neuview pop` repeatedly, or use the queue system for more control.

 **Q: Can I customize the HTML output?**
-A: Yes, you can provide custom templates by setting `template_dir` in your configuration and creating modified versions of the template files.
+A: Yes, you can provide custom templates by modifying the built-in template files in the templates directory.

 **Q: How do I improve generation speed?**
 A: Enable caching (default), use batch processing with queues, and ensure adequate memory allocation.
 Cache provides significant performance improvements.